With or without Exxon, Iraq Kurds strive for energy autonomy

 “Collaboration between the KRG (Kurdistan Regional Government) and Turkey to transfer oil and gas to the world markets will strengthen our ties,” Turkish Deputy Energy Minister Selahattin Cimen said at that conference.

-But given the regional turmoil and political ramifications of building a pipeline to Turkey, it may be less imminent than the rumors suggest.
+But given the regional turmoil and political ramifications of building a pipeline to Turkey, it may be less imminent than the rumours suggest.

 Turkish Prime Minister Tayyip Erdogan has already made an enemy along his longest border with Syria, having turned his back on one-time friend, President Bashar al-Assad and embraced the rebels fighting him.